YSKAA423/Diamond_Price_Predictor_FastAPI_Docker/README.md

   # -d detaches the container to use the terminal afterwards and -p is done for port binding

 - Access the API at `http://localhost:8000`.

+  Note: The model (.joblib) has been compressed in order to push it to GitHub decompress the model and make sure it exists in the same directory as the code and dockerfile.

 ### 2. Local Setup (Without Docker)